QuokkaStake/cosmos-proposals-checker/README.md

 ## Notifiers

-Currently this program supports the following notifications channels:
+Currently, this program supports the following notifications channels:
 1) Telegram

 Go to @BotFather in Telegram and create a bot.
 After that, there are two options: